Kenny Loggins: Other work

-Loggins scored a No. 1 single on the Billboard AC chart in 1997 with "For the First Time" (his Oscar-nominated song from One Fine Day).
-In 2000 he performed the theme song for Disney's The Tigger Movie, "Your Heart Will Lead You Home", which he co-wrote with Richard and Robert Sherman.
+Loggins scored a No. 1 single on the Billboard adult contemporary chart in 1997 with "For the First Time" (his Oscar-nominated song from One Fine Day).
+In 2000, he performed the theme song for Disney's The Tigger Movie, "Your Heart Will Lead You Home", which he co-wrote with Richard and Robert Sherman.

-In 1999 he appeared as himself on the television show Dharma & Greg in the episode "Tye-Dying the Knot", performing at Abby and Larry's wedding.
+In 1999, he appeared as himself on the television show Dharma & Greg in the episode "Tye-Dying the Knot", performing at Abby and Larry's wedding.

-In 2004 Loggins appeared as himself in episode three, "Well Well Well," of Fox TV's Method & Red.

-In 2005 Loggins and Messina gave a nationwide tour that resulted in the CD and DVD Loggins and Messina Sittin' In Again.
+In 2004, Loggins appeared as himself in episode three, "Well Well Well," of Fox TV's Method & Red.
+In 2005, Loggins and Messina gave a nationwide tour that resulted in the CD and DVD Loggins and Messina Sittin' In Again.
 The tour's concerts were three hours long with an intermission and included an acoustic set in the middle.
 Complete with a set change that turned the stage into an old gas station setting, the show had a large IMAG video screen that showed old footage of the band, as well as tribute footage of recently deceased former L&M bandmate Jon Clarke.

-In 2007 Loggins joined the new recording company 180 Music for the release of his album How About Now.
+In 2007, Loggins joined the new recording company 180 Music for the release of his album How About Now.
 That year he was also inducted into Hollywood's Sunset Boulevard RockWalk.